golangci/golangci-lint-action/README.md

 The default value is `false`.

-* `pull_request` and `pull_request_target`: the action gets the diff of the PR content from the [GitHub API](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#get-a-pull-request) and use it with `--new-from-patch`.
+* `pull_request` and `pull_request_target`: the action gets the diff of the PR content from the [GitHub API](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#get-a-pull-request) and uses it with `--new-from-patch`.
-* `push`: the action gets the diff of the push content (difference between commits before and after the push) from the [GitHub API](https://docs.github.com/en/rest/commits/commits?apiVersion=2022-11-28#compare-two-commits) and use it with `--new-from-patch`.
+* `push`: the action gets the diff of the push content (difference between commits before and after the push) from the [GitHub API](https://docs.github.com/en/rest/commits/commits?apiVersion=2022-11-28#compare-two-commits) and uses it with `--new-from-patch`.
 * `merge_group`: the action gets the diff by using `--new-from-rev` option (relies on git).
   You should add the option `fetch-depth: 0` to `actions/checkout` step.